ZeroDeth/derekkedziora.github.io/_posts/2017-01-22-the-advanced-paradox.md

 Advanced lifters walk into the gym, do five lifts just under their single-rep-max and call it a day.

 This is where I want my high level students to be.
 Unfortunately, I see most classes geared towards lots of low intensity work.
-If it's not <a href="https://en.wikipedia.org/wiki/Practice_(learning_method)#Deliberate_practice" target="_blank">deliberate practice</a>, you're not improving.
+If it's not [deliberate practice][1], you're not improving.

 My idea is to to create topical lessons that go deep and use difficult sources.
 These classes will require a few hours of difficult preparation and will include tough discussion during the class itself.
 Ideally, I'd like to add an essay that can be peer reviewed before each meeting.
 The kicker, though, is that we meet no more than once a month.